kubeshop/kusk-gen/README.md

   - **Warning** This is a developer preview and should be treated as unstable
 - [Linkerd](https://kubeshop.github.io/kusk/linkerd/)
 - [Ingress-Nginx](https://kubeshop.github.io/kusk/ingress-nginx/)
+  - This generator refers to the community ingress from [Kubernetes ingress-nginx](https://github.com/kubernetes/ingress-nginx/)
 - [Traefik V2 (v2.x)](https://kubeshop.github.io/kusk/traefik/)

 Some of the upcoming tools we'd like to support are Kong and Contour.
 Please don't hesitate to